 Butler, who holds both a bachelor's degree and an MBA from Bethel, was recently presented an honorary doctor of humane letters by the school's trustees.

-Butler's Bethel career began in 1975 when he started work as an admissions counselor – a position he held for three years until he ran for the office of Carroll County trustee and won.
+President Butler's Bethel career began in 1975 when he started work as an admissions counselor – a position he held for three years until he ran for the office of Carroll County trustee and won.

-At 24, Butler was the youngest county-wide official ever elected in Carroll County, the release said.
+At 24, Butler was the youngest county-wide official ever elected in Carroll County.
 He served as Carroll County trustee for 16 years, being re-elected in 1982, 1986 and 1990.
 In August of 1994, he ran successfully for the Office of Carroll County executive (the office now called Carroll County mayor).
 Butler served in this capacity until 1996, when Gov. Don Sundquist asked him to become Tennessee's director of state parks.
 As director, he oversaw 54 parks, 1,600 employees and a budget of more than $57 million.
 Under his leadership, Tennessee was recognized as one of the top four managed park systems of the 50 states by the Sports Foundation.

 Sundquist went on to appoint Butler the deputy commissioner of personnel for Tennessee's 38,000 employees, and then as deputy commissioner of the Department of Labor and Workforce Development.
 Butler went on to serve as commissioner of personnel, a position he held to the end of Sundquist's term in office.